Jukoo/GLOverlayUI-/docs/index.rst

 It features an interactive 2D scene rendered on a ``wxGLCanvas``, including a clickable OpenGL overlay and a dynamic control panel using native UI widgets.

+The Project is available `HERE! <https://github.com/Jukoo/GLOverlayUI->`_

 Features
 --------

 - ✅ OpenGL-powered 2D scene rendered on ``wxGLCanvas``
 - 🎯 Clickable UI overlay (PNG icon) rendered directly in OpenGL
 - 📌 Toggleable right-side control panel with:
-  -  + using Mouse motion to control object  rotation [Feature]
+  -  Using Mouse motion to control object  rotation [Feature]
   - ``wxSlider`` to control object rotation or scale
   - ``wxCheckBox`` to toggle visibility of scene objects